seanaleid/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) Thr urn time is O(n^c) - Polynomial because it takes more steps the larger n gets.
+a) The run time is O(n^c) - Polynomial because it takes more steps the larger n gets.
 We have to multiply n*n until we meet the condition.

+X O(n)

 b) The run time is O(n log n) - Linearithmic because j is less than n.
 J cannot be applied to every i if i starts at 1.
 The inner loop does not initialize until i is greater than 1.